Samuel Ward (minister): Life

 Having at last obtained his release, Ward retired to Holland, where he first became a member of William Bridge's church at Rotterdam, and afterwards his colleague in pastoral work.
 Ward did not remain long in Holland, for in April 1638 he purchased the house which had been provided for him by the town of Ipswich in 1610.
 He died in March 1640, and was buried on the 8th of that month in the church of St. Mary-le-Tower, Ipswich.

-A school is named in his honour in his home town of Haverhill.
+A school, Samuel Ward Academy, is named in his honour in his home town of Haverhill.